Skip to Content

 • It’s one of the strongest fibers available, making it extremely durable.

-• Sisal rugs are ideal for high traffic areas such as hallways and entryways.
+• Sisal rugs are ideal for high-traffic areas such as hallways and entryways.

 BUY SISAL RUGS HERE